 Giant Trevally

 The brute of the fish that every hardcore popper popping angler wants to catch.
-The GT is found in Kuala Rompin, at times in surprising numbers but at the same time extremely elusive.
-You will need to stick to it and make a thousand casts, or more, and get lucky to even hook one.
+The giant trevally are found in Kuala Rompin, at times in surprising numbers but at the same time can be very elusive.
+You will need to be very persistent and make a thousand casts, or more, and get lucky to even hook one.

 Golden Trevally